By TONY SEED

 The US defeated Cuba 5-2 on Sunday in a closely-played match that could have gone either way.

 The USA may have owned the field but the Cubans owned the stands.
 I estimated 80 per cent of the Cuban and Canadian spectators were cheering for Team Cuba.
-Not a few of the Cuban fans had come from Florida for the tournament, defying the media stereotype of “Cuban Americans.”
+Not a few of the Cuban fans had come from Florida for the tournament, defying media stereotypes about “Cuban Americans.”

 Two Cubans are leading the tournament in hitting and pitching, the veteran third baseman Rudy Reyes, who leads in batting average with .565 (23-13), followed closely by Pedro Feliz, who makes for .526 (19-10).
 The young rookie Cuban left-hander Livan Moinelo leads the tournament pitchers, allowing an earned run average (PCL) with untouchable 0.00 (9.0-0).
 Seven other men also have a 0.00 ERA but Moinelo has pitched the most innings.